onecompiler/tutorials/java/more/garbage-collection.md

 }
 ```
 ## 2. finalize()
-This method is called each time an object is a garbage collected
+This method is called each time when an object is garbage collected

 ### Syntax
 ```java